& Viola — a Donkey

 The overriding feature about Mount Epomeo on the island of Ischia is that, as noted in the first entry (above),

 the summit is a castle carved out of rock.
 There is no building; all the chambers in the one-time home to an order of Franciscan monks are in the rock.That should inform your entire perception of the place.
 "In the rock" means exactly that.
 In.
-Except for the tourist amenities such as the two outside sections (labelled terrazzo in this schematic) and the entrance to the church (image, below - labelled sagrato at the bottom of the schematic ) of this "mountain retreat" everything you see in the schematic is underground.
-The abundance of mountainous terrain makes the Italian peninsula, in general, a "caver's delight," but it is also a "cave-churcher's (!) delight"—there are many hundreds of small chapels simply built into rock throughout the nation.
+The.
+Rock.
+Except for the tourist amenities such as the two outside sections (labelled terrazzo in this schematic) and the entrance to the church (labelled sagrato —parvis, an open space) at the bottom of the schematic) what you see in the schematic of this "mountain retreat" is sll underground.
+The abundance of mountainous terrain makes the Italian peninsula, in general, a "caver's delight," but it is also a "cave-churcher's (!) delight" —there are many hundreds of small chapels simply built into rock throughout the nation.
 This particular one on Epomeo is one of the least known, no doubt because of the isolated location.
 You get to the top after the hike up and are in front of the church; then, you angle around to the back, past the church, to get to one of the most magical and loveliest places in the world.
-If you get up higher (about where that rock is, above the church, you'll be at 798 meters/2589 ft., the highest point on the island, and you will have a 360° view of everything in or near the Bay of Naples.
+If you get up higher (about where that rock is, above the church (image,below right) you'll be at 798 meters/2589 ft., the highest point on the island, and you will have a 360° view of everything in or near the Bay of Naples.
 It's spellbinding.

 You can and should visit it, at least the part of premises that have been converted to deal with hungry and weary wanderers.
 As far as inside the church, itself, goes, it suffers from a bad case of on-again-off-againitis, but sufficient restoration has made some good news possible.
 Most recently it has been open for Christmas for a display and a presentation called “The Birth of baby Jesus on Epomeo” (image, below, left).
 It may also open for the celebration of other events having to do with the history of saint Nicholas of Bari, such as the commemoration in May of the Translation (moving) of the Relics of Saint Nicholas from Myra [in modern Turkey] to Bari.
 He was the St. Nick; that is, the archetype for Santa Claus and is very important in almost all Christian denominations.
 The main church dedicated to him in Italy is the Basilica of San Nicola in the city of Bari.)
 The ceremony on Epomeo, called simply the festa di San Nicola, involves taking the large statue of the saint from within the church and carrying it up a dirt trail to the highest point on the island and returning it (image, below, right).
 But you take your chances; check ahead.
 The best way up is from Fontana, on foot or you can hitch a ride by horseback (the mules have been retired!), but the hike is not bad.